PablitoCBR/TCP-Chat-Server/README.md

 #### LOCAL MODE
 1. Clone repository
 2. Start server host
-    1. Run command line (Win/Linux)
+    1. Run command line
-    2. Navigate to cloned repository location and `/Server ` folder
+    2. Navigate to cloned repository location and `/Server ` directory
+    3. If first compilation run command `dotnet restore` and `dotnet build -c DEBUG`
-    3. Run command `dotnet run -c DEBUG`
+    4. Run command `dotnet run -c DEBUG`
-    4. Type `run` to start listening
+    5. Type `run` to start listening
 3. Start demo client CLI
-    1. Run command line in new window (Win/Linux)
+    1. Run command line in new window
-    2. Navigate to cloned repository location and `/ClientDemo` folder
+    2. Navigate to cloned repository location and `/ClientDemo` directory
     3. Run command `dotnet run -c DEBUG`
 4. Repeat step **3** for required number of clients
 5. In client CLI window type username and password that will be used by client